 - real time trading engine components, esp. real time pricing engine

 I have never looked back since.
 Fair to say that my family won’t be where we are today, without this Citigroup experience.
 With this track record I was able to take on relatively high-end programming jobs in U.S. and Singapore.
 I was able to live in a convenient location, and buy properties and send my kids to mid-range preschools (too pricey in hind sight).
 Obviously I wanted this kind of job even in 2009.
 That dream became reality when I passed the superday interview.
 That interview was one of the

 turning points in my career.

-Fast track to 2017 — I had a 20-minute phone interview with the world’s biggest asset management firm (Let’s call it PP), then I had a 2-hour skype interview.
+Fast forward to Apr 2017 — I had a 20-minute phone interview with the world’s biggest asset management firm (Let’s call it PP), then I had a 2-hour skype interview.
 They made an offer.
-I discussed with the recruiter the proposal —
+I discussed with my recruiter their proposal —

 - I would relocate to California

 - I would get paid around 200k pretax and possibly with an increment in 6 months.
 PP usually increase billing rate after 12 months if contractor does well.